ekatsadze/FLASH/Installation with Docker/WithDocker.md

 cd
 ```

-In home directory make new working directory where you want to install FLASH code:
+In home directory make a new working directory where you will be working with FLASH code:
 ```bash
 mkdir WorkDirectory
 ```